emissary-ingress/emissary/docs/tutorials/quickstart-demo.md

   ```

 Success, you have created your first Ambassador `Mapping`, routing a
 request from your cluster's edge to a service!
+Here is a diagram showing this
+architecture.

+!(Cluster architecture with Edge Stack)[../../images/logo.png]

 ## Edge Policy Console